nathanwoulfe/Plumber-2/DOCS.md

 The Approval groups view in the Workflow section lists the active groups, their membership, permissions, and a quick link to email the group.
 Select a group from the list to edit settings, permissions and membership.

-Total groups is limited to 5 on the Trial license and 10 on Basic.
-The Pro-level license removes this restriction.
+Total groups is limited to 5 on unlicensed installs, the paid license removes this restriction.

 #### Settings
 - **Group email:** sometimes it's more appropriate to send workflow notifications to a generic inbox rather than the individual group members.
 Add a value here to do exactly that.